 Since we chose a park model RV, we were able to install full residential style appliances.
 We replaced the original fridge with a stainless steel french door model that also has a full freezer.

 We opted to replace the oven/range combo with a sleek induction cooktop and convection style microwave instead.
 This freed up space to even add a dishwasher!
+This 18″ dishwasher fit perfectly and is a great option for small spaces.
+Highly recommend it!

 Now we have the best of both worlds: no washing dishes by hand AND oven baked cookies whenever we want!
 Yippee!